-No. Summary of Submission Administration Comment Recommendation either need activity centres, or they don't.
+No. Summary of Submission Administration Comment Recommendation In my opinion these topics are relatively inconsequential - neighbourhoods either need activity centres, or they don't.
 I am of the opinion that the proposed activity centre development on Furniss Road is not actually necessary but could potentially be acceptable if it was downgraded to half its currently planned size.
-The potential negative impacts of the proposed activity centre at Driver/Furniss Roads have been comprehensively assessed in the Macroplan Report.
-The negative impacts on the activity centres currently operating within the defined trade area have been assessed as at 2026 as: • Kingsway City: -8.7% • Darch Plaza: -6.6% • Landsdale Forum: -4.4% The brief for this report did not require me to prepare an additional retail impact assessment, so I am not able to present an alternative opinion in that regard.
+The potential negative impacts of the proposed activity centre at Driver/ Furniss Roads have been comprehensively assessed in the Macroplan Report.
+The negative impacts on the activity centres currently operating within the defined trade area have been assessed as at 2026 as: • Kingsway City: -8.7% Darch Plaza: -6.6% Landedala Forum: 4.4% • Landsdale Forum: -4.4% The brief for this report did not require me to prepare an additional retail impact assessment, so I am not able to present an alternative opinion in that regard.
 The one significant problem with the Macroplan impact assessment is that, fundamentally, it assumes that there is still a significant amount of future population growth yet to settle in the defined trade area.
-As noted previously, this is no longer the case, so the impacts estimated above are likely be experienced for a Object This submission represents an objection to the proposal however it is also noted that there may be an opportunity for the applicant to pursue an alternate proposal with a reduced retail floorspace (if justified) in which case there are a number of key shortcomings to the amendment that should also be addressed.
-The Proposal The Amendment proposes to rezone a portion of Lot 1 (No.115) Furniss Road, Darch (Lot 1) from 'Business' and 'Residential' to 'Commercial' in order to facilitate the construction of a retail development with approximately 5,000m2 of retail floorspace.
-We understand that the retail development would comprise of a full line supermarket and specialty retail.
+As noted previously, this is no longer the case, so the impacts estimated above are likely be experienced for a considerably longer period than they otherwise would have.
+In relation to Landsdale Forum.
+This centre, which was constructed some 20 years ago, is a relatively short distance (some 2 km by road) from the proposed Furniss Road centre.
+A recent site inspection indicated that the centre appeared to be relatively quiet, with a least 3 tenancies being currently vacant.
+My opinion is that the estimated impact of the proposed Furniss Road centre on the Landsdale Forum centre would likely be greater than -4.4%.
+Summary & Conclusions The planning proposal under consideration aims to develop a neighbourhood centre comprising 5,000 sqm of Shop/ Retail floorspace.
+However, the site for the development appears to be too small to accommodate both the centre as planned and the City of